 - Eligible Countries: Candidates of any nationality can apply for these PhD fellowships.

-- Entrance Requirements: Candidates should fulfil the following eligibility criteria at the time of the call deadline.
-If it becomes clear before, during or after the evaluation phase that one or more of the eligibility criteria have not been fulfilled, the proposal is declared ineligible and is withdrawn from any further examination.
+- Entrance Requirements: Candidates should fulfill the following eligibility criteria at the call deadline.
+If it becomes clear before, during, or after the evaluation phase that one or more of the eligibility criteria have not been fulfilled, the proposal is declared ineligible and withdrawn from further examination.

 - The call is open to candidates of any nationality.

-- Candidates must have obtained a University Degree and a Masters Degree in biomedical sciences within the European Higher Education System (minimum 300 ECTS) or an equivalent University Degree that allows starting a PhD thesis in the candidate’s home country by October 2020.
-Candidates who expect to be awarded such degree by October 2020 are eligible to apply.
+- Candidates must have obtained a University Degree and a Masters’s Degree in biomedical sciences within the European Higher Education System (minimum 300 ECTS) or an equivalent University Degree that allows starting a PhD thesis in the candidate’s home country by October 2021.
+Candidates who expect to be awarded a degree by October 2021 are eligible to apply.

-- Candidates must have high working knowledge of English.
+- Candidates must have a high working knowledge of English.

 - Candidates invited to previous PhD call interviews are not eligible.